cntx-gnewton/fastai-pytorch-demos/Chapter02-Production/NOTES.md

   - This is because the data that the model was trained on might not be the same as the data that the model will be used on.

 ```

+- Fastai: Tools and Utilities
+  - I had no idea how many extremly helpful tools and utilies fastai has to offer.
+It truly is _fastai_.
+- Fastai Framework
+  - I like how fastai is basically a wrapper around pytorch that makes it easier to a jupyter notebook as a _stream-of-concioussness_ style of ML Pipeline.
+- Fastai & Voila Deployment
+  - The _stream-of-concioussness_ style ML Pipeline fastai promotes is perfect for deploying with  voila, a library that integrates javascript input widgets into a jupyter notebook.